cwfletcher/oisa/README.md

  Or just a smaller regression suite:

     make run-regression-tests

+ If you would like to get a `.vpd` waveform, you can instead use:

+    make output/rv64ui-p-simple.vpd

+ Or:

+    make run-debug

 If you later create your own project, you can use environment variables to build an alternate configuration.
 The different variables are